 Since the start of my breakdown at the end of 2014, I have become deeply committed to the issue of mental health and the workplace, exploring and developing ideas related to work-life balance, workplace culture and how teams and organisations can help their colleagues and team members not just survive, but thrive at work.
 My breakdown had a number of causes, but undoubtedly one was the role work and workplace culture played.
 I am currently writing a book on the subject, drawing on my own mental health lived experience and my 20+ years of working with organisations across the public, private and third sectors, and most recently in academia.

-As well as my Head of Communications role at Liverpool John Moores University (LJMU), I lecture in resilience, mental health and work-life balance and am playing a leading role with our HR and student support teams in developing a health and wellbeing strategy for staff and students and a range of resources to help them both as they work and study.
+I am training to become a psychotherapist, doing a masters in counselling and psychotherapy at Liverpool John Moores University (LJMU).
+I lecture in resilience, mental health and work-life balance and have played a leading role at LJMU with HR and student support teams in developing a health and wellbeing strategy for staff and students and a range of resources to help them both as they work and study.
 The coronavirus virus has made this work even more important.
 I also mentor and informally coach and support a number of staff and students – as well as other former colleagues.
-In September, I start a part-time masters in counselling and psychotherapy at LJMU.
-If all goes to plan, I will qualify as an accredited therapist after two years.